Maine State Government

 transfer is complete and receipt and usability have been confirmed.

-and random security audits, including hosting infrastructure and/or the
+scheduled and random security audits, including hosting infrastructure and/or

 Office of Information Technology’s Enterprise Security Officer (ESO).

 the detection and remediation of any hosting infrastructure and/or the

 r.
 Expeditious remediation of any

 infrastructural negligence that is verifiable.

 s.
 Complete compliance with all